kajebiii/os-team7/EXTRA.md

 ## 2. While load balancing, give high priority between cache-sharing CPUs.

+Recently CPUs have multiple cache hierachy.
+In this case, near-core share more caches.
+So, to prevent many cache misses of task migration in load balancing, give high priority to migrate between cache-share core.

 ## 3. Considering core speed

+In case of ARM big.LITTLE CPU or multiple CPU with different speeds, each core has different performance.
+So normalize weight_sum to weight_sum/core_speed and do load balance.
+It can makes each task get fair amount of operation instead just time.

 ## 4. Using waiting time of each task